Tax Information for Students

 A: No, by providing consent to view your 1098-T online, you also opted-out of receiving a paper copy.

-Q: Is the 1098-T form I printed from WebAdvisor valid for the IRS?
+Q: Is the 1098-T form I printed from myBlueRidge valid for the IRS?

 A: Absolutely.
-The 1098-T form from WebAdvisor is an IRS approved substitute.
+The 1098-T form from myBlueRidge is an IRS approved substitute.

-A: Your 1098-T will show the amount invoiced to your student account from January 1 to December 31 of the tax year, not the amount paid.
+A: Your 1098-T will report any amount paid on your account from January 1 to December 31 of the tax year being reported.

 Q: My address is wrong.
 Can I get another copy printed?